-CHEP is located in three sites throughout Orange County: Costa Mesa, Anaheim and Cypress.
+Alternative Education/ACCESS school sites are mostly located on leased properties throughout Orange County.
+CHEP is located in three sites throughout Orange County: Tustin, Anaheim and Cypress.
 PCHS has one site centrally located in Tustin.
-All sites are leased except for the Costa Mesa facility, which is owned by the Orange County Department of Education.
 All four OCCS sites have teacher offices to meet with students and their families, two to four classrooms for on-site classes, a curriculum storage room, and a student computer lab.